MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication-sso.md

 ---
 title: Add Single sign on to a bot - Bot Service
-description: Learn how to use the Azure Bot Service authentication features to add SSO to your bot. ms.author: kamrani
+description: Learn how to add SSO to your bot. ms.author: kamrani
 manager: kamrani
 ms.topic: article